jcarrasq/Shelter-Bed-App/README.md

 1. Main page error fixed where icon would not update automatically.
 2. Main page header added when the initial configuration is not setup yet.
 3. updated multiple files to aid in the initial configuration of the app.. most important were the new user page and users page.
-4. signup page is only accessible when there is a logged in user OR if there are no users created yet.
+4. signup page is always accessible for the sake of the application being tested by others.
 4. updated application controller to where if the only user on the app was accidentally deleted, the app can still run.
 5. updated README for helping setup the application when it is first downloaded.